Scheduled bucket scan

 1. If you are interested in a scan report after each scheduled bucket scan:

-1. Install the reporting add-on.
+1. Install the reporting Add-On.

-2. Set the ReportingAddOnStackName parameter to the stack name of the reporting add-on (if you followed the docs, the name is bucketav-reporting).
+2. Set the ReportingAddOnStackName parameter to the stack name of the reporting Add-On (if you followed the docs, the name is bucketav-reporting).

 2. Select I acknowledge that AWS CloudFormation might create IAM resources.